jmendozais/lung-nodule-detection/README.md

 - LIDC-IDRI: https://wiki.cancerimagingarchive.net/display/Public/LIDC-IDRI (Images and annotations)
 - SCR: https://www.isi.uu.nl/Research/Databases/SCR/

+2. Prepare LIDC-IDRI dataset with the script lidc.py

-2. Train and evaluate the segmentation model with the script segment.py
+3. Train and evaluate the segmentation model with the script segment.py

-3. Get nodule candidates for evaluation with the script detect.py
+4. Get nodule candidates for evaluation with the script detect.py

-4. Train and evaluate the convnet to classify candidates with lnd.py
+5. Train and evaluate the convnet to classify candidates with lnd.py